-At the second ever Bloodshot showcase, the Old 97's, who we'd gotten to know from Rhett and Murray's stints in the mythical thrashgrass band Killbilly, came up to Chicago and opened for Robbie Fulks, Moonshine Willy, and Freakwater, and blew the roof off of the Double Door.
+At the second ever Bloodshot showcase/party in Chicago, the Old 97's, who we'd gotten to know from Rhett and Murray's stints in the mythical thrashgrass band Killbilly, came up to Chicago and opened for Robbie Fulks, Moonshine Willy, and Freakwater, and blew the roof off of the Double Door.
 It was like they came from the moon.
 They were TOO tight and TOO good and the songs TOO catchy.

-"Por Favor" (different than Early Tracks recording) on Hell-Bent
+- "Por Favor" on Hell-Bent

-"I'm Crying but My Tears are Far Away" w/ John Doe on Poor Little Knitter on the Road
+- "I'm Crying but My Tears are Far Away" w/ John Doe on Poor Little Knitter on the Road

-"Making Love with You" on Down to the Promised Land: 5 Years of Bloodshot Records
+- "Making Love with You" on Down to the Promised Land: 5 Years of Bloodshot Records

 - "I'd Be Lonesome" (Robbie Fulks cover) on For a Decade of Sin: 11 Years of Bloodshot Records